emagiz/emdocs/mds/microlearning/intermediate-configuring-event-streaming-data-model.md

 Should you have any questions, please contact academy@emagiz.com.

-- Last update: February 19th, 2021
+- Last update: March 18th, 2021
-- Required reading time: 6 minutes
+- Required reading time: 7 minutes

 ## 1. Prerequisites
 - Basic knowledge of the eMagiz platform